Octagon-simon/octaValidate/README.md

 | USERNAME        |Username          | ov-username:msg |
 | TEXT            |General Text      | ov-text:msg |

-Here's how to use the custom validation text
+Here's how to use the custom error message

 ```html
 <input type="text" octavalidate="R,USERNAME" ov-required:msg="Your username is required" ov-username:msg="Username should contain letters or numbers" name="username" id="inp_uname">
 ```
-> With the latest release, you can now validate a CHECKBOX, RADIO ELEMENT or a FILE INPUT ELEMENT using the **R** validation rule to mark the field as **required**, and you may provide a custom message using the **ov-required:msg** attribute.
+> Validate a CHECKBOX, or a FILE INPUT ELEMENT using the **R** validation rule to mark the field as **required**, and you may provide a custom message using the **ov-required:msg** attribute.

 ## ATTRIBUTES VALIDATION